IfanClarke1/SOC-Wazuh-Lab/README.md

 *Phase 3 - Initial Access*

-From here I decided to manually replicate a brute-force attack by trying a series of incorrect password attempts.
+From here I decided to manually replicate a brute-force attack by trying a series of incorrect password attempts in a span of 60 seconds.
+At first I attempted the brute force via Hydra trying a series of passwords on both RDP and SMB.
+I faced practical limitations due to the lack of information gathered from enumaration and so I pivotted to manually typing in incorrect passwords in Windows.

  **Defense Simulation**